Pasture Mixes and Forage Grasses

 MEADOW BROMEGRASS

-A cool season, long lived perennial, sod-farmer with short rhizomes.
+A cool season, long-lived perennial, sod-farmer with short rhizomes.
 Adapted to most sites, but performs best on moderately deep, well-drained moist soils.
 Provides excellent forage and is often used in blends with legumes and other grasses because of its ability to survive but not compete with them.

 SMOOTH BROMEGRASS

-A cool season, long lived perennial, sod-forming grass that grows 2 to 4 feet tall.
-Smooth Bromegrass spreads by creeping rhizomes and is one of the most productive nutritious and palatable forage grasses in the north central states.
+A cool season, long-lived perennial, sod-forming grass that grows 2 to 4 feet tall.
+Smooth Bromegrass spreads by creeping rhizomes and is one of the most productive nutritious and palatable forage grasses in the north-central states.
 It withstands hot, dry weather and has a long growing season.

-CRESTED WHEATGRASS
+HYCREST CRESTED WHEATGRASS

 Fine stemmed and leafy.
 Tillers more than standard crested.
 Also shorter, more uniform than Nordan.
 Adapted for turf use in drier areas.